 Patrick Fleming is a former Finance Director of Cadbury Schweppes’ and Chairman of Divine Chocolate and Pomegreat and is the current Chairman of Peppersmith.
 He’s also Chairman of Surrey Squash and on the National Forum Group of England Squash, having represented Surrey in the national inter-county Masters championships.

 Patrick came to Shed Time to speaki about his journey of discovery of what he believes he’s here for and what he should be doing with his life.
 He described how he intentionally plans his life, sets his life priorities and tackles the ever-present challenge of balancing life inside and outside the workplace.
 He stressed the importance of having a mission, and from that setting your goals and aligning your priorities to meet those goals.

 Throughout his talk he offered insights into how we can apply these practices to our own lives and deal with the inevitable issues that arise when that equilibrium is disturbed through such things as unfulfilled ambitions, life changes and the ageing process.

 The latest Shed Time event for men was held on Monday, 27th February 2017.
 During this time we explored the theme of ‘blind spots’.

 We all have blind spots, yet so many of us don’t know that.
 Some of them detrimentally affect our job performance, even the quality of our relationships at home and elsewhere.

-Daniel Haigh will be speaking about what he’s learned on his own journey and as a coach and mentor.
-He will also explain the essential role that friends, and sometimes coaches or counsellors, play in addressing our blind spots.
-He’ll cover :
+Daniel Haigh spoke about what he’s learned on his own journey and as a coach and mentor.
+He also explained the essential role that friends, and sometimes coaches or counsellors, play in addressing our blind spots.
+He covered :